 Fish dry flies to understand the surface currents, but especially fish nymphs and streamers to learn about the bottom, because that’s where the big trout are holding.
 Learn the area well enough to understand where the rocks and snags are.

-To find the super-prime lie within a good spot just keep fishing it, and then believe what the fish tell you.
+To find the super-prime lie within a good spot, just keep fishing it.
+Return and fish the places that give up better trout.
+Try to find the best piece of water within a small area.
+And then believe what the fish tell you.

 Many of these small areas hold multiple large fish.
-I know spots where 18-inch fish hang out with Whiskeys in the same tight spot.
-Standard fly fisher’s wisdom tells us that only one Meathead dominates the area.
+I know places where 18-inch fish hang out with Whiskeys in the same tight spot.
+Standard fly fisher’s wisdom tells us that only one meathead dominates the area.
 Big trout are supposed to want a space all for themselves, but that’s not always true.
-And sometimes, multiple big trout just want their noses in the same sweet spot of water.
+And sometimes multiple big trout just want their noses in the same sweet spot of water.

 Super-prime spots are rare, but they are worth the time to find, because they always hold good fish.
 Sometimes the same big brown trout hangs out in one pocket for years, and if you’re lucky you’ll catch him a few times and watch him grow.
-Just as often, you’ll find different fish too.
+When he expires, another larger brown trout will take his place.

-There’s a two-hundred yard stretch of alternating pocket water and riffles that rolls along, bordered by deep, wide pools on either end.
+There’s a two-hundred yard stretch of alternating pocket water and riffles that rolls along through a stand of hemlocks, bordered by deep, wide pools on either end.

-There are many good zones within that hundred yards.
-Within those zones are some prime lies that most experienced fishermen certainly focus on.
+There are many good zones within the area, and within those zones are some prime lies that most experienced fishermen certainly focus on.

-I fished the area for three years, then one day I caught two upper-teens fish and a Whiskeys from the same spot.
-Naturally, I started focusing on that small area every time I went back.
+I fished the area for three years, until one day I caught two upper-teens fish and a Whiskeys from the same small spot.
+Naturally, I started focusing on that specific area every time I went back.
 I did well there at times, but I knew I was missing something.

 Last year, I saw all of it during the low water of a drought.
-I wasn’t even fishing, just exploring to see what I could learn about this section of river, and its secrets were revealed, open and exposed by the low water.
-I waded through the sweet spot and found a trench about 10 feet long, 2 feet wide, and maybe a foot deep.
+I wasn’t even fishing, just exploring to see what I could learn about this section of river, and its secrets were revealed.
+The river was open and exposed by low water.
+I waded through the sweet spot and found a trench about ten feet long, two feet wide, and maybe a foot deep.
 Bingo!
 That trench makes up the super-prime lie.
 And now, if I can get the right fly with the right drift down into the ditch, I often catch a very large trout.